There are many ways to champion health.

 HCA Healthcare Co-Founder

 HCA Healthcare's community support, delivered through the grassroots efforts of our employees, the HCA Healthcare Foundation and HCA Healthcare corporate sponsorships, helps sustain childhood and youth development programs, scholarships, community-based health clinics and the operating budgets of countless not-for-profit organizations across the country.
-Across the organization in 2020, HCA Healthcare provided $41 million to community organizations.
-HCA Healthcare colleagues donated more than $17 million to over 5,600 organizations, leveraging an additional $6.6 million in company matching funds.
-Colleagues also volunteered more than 96,000 hours.
+Across the organization in 2022, HCA Healthcare provided $44 million to community organizations.
+HCA Healthcare colleagues supported over 6,700 organizations by giving more than $17 million with HCA Healthcare matching and volunteering more than 143,000 hours.

 Our model of giving – led by the leadership, service and financial support of our employees in their communities – reflects our view that a strategic outlay of talent, resources and time yields stronger communities.
 This model also fosters our culture of inclusion and teamwork, strengthens our cultural competence and cultivates goodwill within the diverse communities we serve.